 About the Dragon Dance Team

-Dragon dancing mimics the fluid movements of the mythical Chinese dragon through careful and quick synchronization of the dragon’s body through various movements and positions.
+Dragon dance is typically performed during the Chinese New Year or Spring Festival.
+Dragon dancing mimics the fluid movements of the mythical Chinese dragon through careful and quick synchronization of the dragon’s body through various actions and positions.
 These movements symbolize the power and dignity of the dragon.

 Head Coach: Professor Hu Kai

 Professor Hu Kai is the head coach of Bryant’s Dragon Dance Team.
 Professor Hu is a professor of physical education at Chinese University of Geosciences (CUG) in Wuhan, China.
-She also coached CUG dragon dance team and led the team winning championship at international competitions.
-Prof. Hu is also a master of Taiji and Wushu martial arts.
-She served as a an official judge at the 2008 Wushu Tournament in Beijing which was showcased alongside the Beijing Olympic Games.
+She also coached the CUG dragon dance team and led the team to win championships at international competitions.
+Professor Hu is also a master of Taiji and Wushu martial arts.
+She served as an official judge at the 2008 Wushu Tournament in Beijing which was showcased alongside the Beijing Olympic Games.

 Dragon Dance in the News

-Bryant Dragon Dance Team traveled to China and won third place and "Most Popular Team Award" in Lujia International Dragon Dance Competition, Kunshan, China on Sept.
-8, 2013.
+On September 8th 2013, the Bryant Dragon Dance Team traveled to China and won third place and "Most Popular Team Award" in Lujia International Dragon Dance Competition, in Kunshan, China.
 The team was also reported by several TV and news outlets in China.
-Eastablished in 2009, Bryant team is believed to be the first university dragon dance team in the U.S and was the only team from north America in the competition.
-Members of the team shared their experience in China on this blog .
+Established in 2009, Bryant's team is believed to be the first university dragon dance team in the U.S. and was the only team from North America in the competition.
+Members of the team shared their experience in China on this blog.